Walrus: An Efficient Decentralized Storage Network: Introduction

-However, an issue with erasure coding arises when a storage node goes offline, and needs to be replaced by another.
+However, an issue with erasure coding arises when a storage node fails, and needs to be replaced by another.
 Unlike fully replicated systems, where data can simply be copied from one node to another, RS-encoded systems require that all existing storage nodes send their slivers to the substitute node.
 The substitute can then recover the lost sliver, but this process results in $O(\vert \text{blob} \vert)$ data being transmitted across the network.
-Frequent recoveries can erode the storage savings achieved through reduced replication, which means that these systems need a low churn of storage nodes and hence be less permisionless.
+Frequent recoveries can erode the storage savings achieved through reduced replication, which means that these systems need a low churn of storage nodes, which is incompatible with permissionless settings.

-Regardless of the replication protocol, all existing decentralized storage systems face an additional challenges: the need for a continuous stream of challenges to ensure that storage nodes are incentivized to retain the data and do not discard it.
-This is crucial in an open, decentralized system that offers payments for storage and goes beyond the honest/malicious setting.
-Current solutions always assume that the network is synchronous such that the adversary cannot read any missing data from honest nodes and reply to challenges in time.